jsdelivrbot/openarch-d8/README.md

 * get drush working on server already.
 * theme login page/process
 * github icon out of place for mobile breakpoint
+* develop vertical spacing strategy
+* reconsider adding extra padding on main content for wider (960px min) breakpoint

 #### ISSUES:

 * need to resolve issue with titlebar and titlebar--multiline inconsistant heights and icon misalignment
 * custom icons  break on chinese pages (presumable has to do with img src not accounting for "cn" in address)
+* accordian menu not working
+* people mediaCard.js calls update on page load but not working as expected

 ## Liscense